Kallang River body parts murder: Alleged ATM card theft and Leong’s confession

-Not only that, the police officers found that Liu had taken up night-classes in mastering the English language, as she intended to study in a local polytechnic and get a diploma in tourism.
+Police officers also found that Liu had taken up night-classes in mastering the English language, as she intended to study in a local polytechnic and get a diploma in tourism.
 She also looked forward to becoming the bridesmaid of her sister Hong Wei's upcoming wedding and did well in her job, as well as going to a dating agency to look for a prospective boyfriend, given her knowledge that her relationship with Leong will not be progressing and ending well.
 The optimistic mood Liu displayed during her final days up to her death made it unlikely that Liu had the reason to kill herself.

-Ten days after his arrest, Leong finally cracked up under the immense pressure.
-He withdrew his initial statements and told the police the truth.
+Ten days after his arrest, Leong finally confessed, withdrawing his initial statements and telling the police the truth.
 Leong said that he stole the ATM cards when Liu was showering, after they had sex in a hotel room on 13 June 2005, and had used her money for shopping.
-He said that he was fearful that Liu might recognise him from the CCTV footage, and should he be arrested and convicted of theft, it meant that the hideous truth about Leong's affair would become public knowledge to his family and all those who knew him.
+He said that he was fearful that Liu might recognise him from the CCTV footage, and should he be arrested and convicted of theft, it meant that the truth about Leong's affair would become public knowledge to his family and all those who knew him.
 If they knew the truth, he would potentially lose his job, reputation and respect from his family and friends.
-Due to this, he decided to lure Liu into his home during that morning on 15 June 2005 before she make her trip to the bank, where he strangled her to death.
+Due to this, he decided to lure Liu into his home during that morning on 15 June 2005 before she made her trip to the bank, where he strangled her to death.

 Despite this confession, Leong would still have to face trial and he would challenge his confession when the Kallang body parts trial first started on 3 May 2006.